Main club nights

-If you’re looking to join us for the first time, here are the answers to some regularly-asked questions:
+If you’re looking to join our main Wednesday club night for the first time, please read all the below information before proceeding.

 Our club nights are usually busy, and are focused on back-to-back competitive play.
-Our club nights are not for providing coaching, or teaching how to play badminton.
+They are not for providing coaching, or teaching how to play badminton.